ghua/TranslationBundle/README.md

 YAML or XML mappings for both entities should contain these:

-1) PK fields called "id"
+1) PK fields called "id".

-2) One-to-many association to "translations" on translatable entity (eager loading highly recommended)
+2) One-to-many association to "translations" on translatable entity (eager loading highly recommended).

 3) Many-to-one associations on translation entity to "language" and "entity" that point to language entity and translatable entity, respectfully.